Tuning Fork (4,096 Hz crystal tuner)

 A practical sequence: begin with the singing bowl to clear the space.
 Let the broad-spectrum wash settle the room — walls, corners, the surface where your stones sit.

-Once the field is reset, pick up the fork.
+After the bowl fades, pick up the fork.
 Work stone by stone, holding the ringing fork near each piece for a few seconds.
-The bowl set the baseline.
-The fork does the fine adjustment.
+The bowl opened the room-scale ritual; the fork narrows your attention.

 If you own only one tool today, choose based on your primary use.
 Work mainly with individual stones or a personal talisman?
 Start with the fork.
 Maintain a practice space, teach classes, or cleanse a collection regularly?
 Start with the bowl.

-Then add the second tool when the gap becomes obvious — and it will.
+Add the second tool only if it gives the practice something you actually use.
 For a deeper walkthrough of each tool in isolation, see our dedicated tuning fork guide and singing bowl guide.

 Where à la luck stands